 Communication and Aging

 How do our communicative abilities change over the adult lifespan?
-Unlike our perceptual acuity, our memory, and the speed with which we react to things, our language capacity has often been described as being comparatively stable as we age.
+Unlike our perceptual acuity, memory, and reaction time, our language ability has often been described as being comparatively stable as we age.
 Is this actually the case?
 And how could this be, given that communication is supported by the interplay of numerous cognitive and perceptual abilities that, on their own, show patterns of age-related decline?
 We explore these questions using experimental methodologies that allow us to measure real-time processing in naturalistic contexts.
-This work is made possible by the generous community members who belong to our Senior Participant Database.
+This work is made possible by the wonderful community volunteers who make up our Senior Participant Database.

 Saryazdi, R., Bannon, J., & Chambers C.G.
 (2019) Age-related differences in referential production: A multiple-measures study.
 Psychology and Aging, 34, 791-804.